2hwk/Q2K/README.md

 * KBfirmware support has been dropped indefinitely.
 (Will focus purely on keyplus for now until everything is fleshed out)
 * The GUI and front end code could be improved (but it's unlikely to change much).
 * Still a few edge cases where <keyboard>.h files are missed.
-* Reading of LED/RGB data, Bootloader type, MCU (in anticipation of changes on K+ Layout side) and updating conversion dictionary AND logic for keyplus's implementation of tap and hold, etc.
+* Reading of LED/RGB data, Bootloader type (in anticipation of changes on K+ Layout side) and updating conversion dictionary AND logic for keyplus's implementation of tap and hold, etc.
-* I'd like to be able to export cached kb data (cache_kb.yaml) out into a more readable form - might be useful on QMK side of things.
-* Better documentation of code now that no more major overhauls are pending.
+* Better documentation of code
-* Documentation, documentation, documentation.
+* Documentation, documentation, documentation
-* Proper Windows Support?
-Maybe.
-For now Bash on Win10 works.
+* Improve run times - Currently very sluggish on windows.

 ## License